 With new age technology came better lens that could be worn longer.
 I wore lens, very rarely, only for special occasions or outings as it was a chore to maintain them.
 Putting them was a real pain, and would be uncomfortable, even now at times its very taxing.
 I always wished I had good vision.
 I would at times, close my eyes for the longest period and hoped when I opened my eyes I could see without glasses.
 From age old, tricks of rub your palm and place on your eyes to soothe them to trying eye excercies.

 Early 2011, I had just returned from a fabulous trip, everything in the New year looked promising.
 But as the days go by I began feeling discomfort in my eyes.
 Waking up, I would find it very difficult to see clearly even with glasses.
-I kept cleaning them thinking they were greasy.
+I kept cleaning my glasses thinking they were greasy or getting fogged up.
 I figured I needed good sleep and it would pass.
 But it started going down hill super fast.

 Here, about 2 months into, poor vision, looking at my phone – it just emitted light.
 Any label on bottles or things around, it was just all blurry.
 I was losing my mind.
 I began growing very bitter and annoyed with every passing day.
 If I cried my eyes hurt like hell.
 So I had to keep calm.

 One of the ophthalmologists suggested I go see the doctors at a top Eye Hospital in Bangalore Narayana Nethralaya .The doctors were quick to diagnose my vision impairment to a very rare eye disease called Superficial Keratitis – where the top layer of my cornea in both eyes were affected (bilateral).
 So basically my eyes to anyone looking at me, could see scratch marks or more so resembled a shattered mobile screen.
 My eyes had turned greyiesh and looked like I was suffering from Conjuntivitis.